StirArtifact/stir/README.md

 `out/` directory in the respective model directory.
 If the hash value corresponding to the file to be generated is not changed, the file will not be generated again.
 Otherwise, the file will be generated again.

+## Use as a standalone application

+### Inferring
+To infer the type of a

-## Training
+### Training
-To train a model, run the following command in the root directory of the artifact:
+To train a model by yourself, run the following command in the root directory of the artifact:
 ```shell
 python main.py train <STAGE> [--data DATA]
 ```